mklopets/selenimation/README.md

 ### Syntax

-The strings to be looped through should be put in `li` elements inside an unordered list with the `selenimation` class:
+The strings to be looped through should be put in `li` elements inside an unordered list with the `selenimation` class like this:
 ````html
 <u class="selenimation">
 	<li>First string</li>